 Tesla faced US agency scrutiny last year over Model 3 safety claims

-The Elon Musk-led electric-car maker claimed in October that its Model 3 car had the lowest risk of occupant injury of any vehicle in U.S. government tests, but NHTSA said it was inconsistent with the agency's usage guidelines.
+Asked about the documents, a Tesla spokesman on Wednesday pointed to statements made in the company's Oct.
+31, 2018, letter to NHTSA in which it maintained that the Model 3 had the lowest risk of occupant injury of any vehicle in U.S. government tests.

+In that letter, the company's deputy general counsel, Al Prescott, said: "Tesla's statement is neither untrue nor misleading. ...
+We had hoped NHTSA would welcome such an achievement because it was presented in an objective manner using the agency's own data."

+NHTSA did not immediately respond to multiple requests for comment by phone and email.
+In its Oct.
+17 letter to Musk, it said Tesla's safety claim was "inappropriate" and "inconsistent" with the agency's guidelines.

+"The guidelines warn against comparison statements like these because such statements mislead consumers about the relative safety of different vehicle models," NHTSA chief counsel Jonathan Morrison said in the letter.

+"To say Tesla's midsize sedan has a lower probability of injury than say a larger SUV could be interpreted as misunderstanding safety data, an intention to mislead the public, or both," he added.

-The Model 3 had got top rating on the agency's 5-Star Safety Ratings Program that uses three crash tests and a rollover resistance assessment to come up with an overall ranking.
+The Model 3 had received the top rating on the agency's 5-Star Safety Ratings Program that uses three crash tests and a rollover resistance assessment.

-NHTSA said the Oct.
-17 letter its guidelines warn against comparison statements because they mislead consumers about the relative safety of different vehicle models.

-Tesla disagreed with the agency's position.
-"Tesla's statement is neither untrue nor misleading," the company's Deputy General Counsel, Al Prescott, said in an Oct.
-31 letter to NHTSA.

 The U.S. Department of Transportation released the documents after legal transparency group PlainSite obtained them under the Freedom of Information Act (FOIA).

+Tesla has still not changed the blog post that says its cars "are engineered to be the safest cars in the world."

-Tesla also has been criticized by safety groups for being unclear about the need for "hands-on" driving with its autonomous driving feature.
+Safety groups have criticized Tesla for being unclear about the need for "hands-on" driving with its autonomous driving feature.

 The carmaker's use of the term "full self-driving" garners criticism, as the option is not yet "Level 4," or fully autonomous by industry standards, in which the car can handle all aspects of driving in most circumstances with no human intervention.

-Tesla's blog on safety still says that its cars "are engineered to be the safest cars in the world."

-The NHTSA and Tesla did not immediately respond to multiple requests for comment by phone and email.
-Bloomberg was the first to report on the letters.

-(Reporting by Supantha Mukherjee and Sathvik N in Bengaluru; David Sherpherson in Washington, Editing by Bernard Orr and Saumyadeb Chakrabarty)
+(Additional reporting by Supantha Mukherjee and Sathvik N in Bengaluru and David Shepardson in Washington; Editing by David Gregorio)